Propel Nonprofits business loans review

 You can download the application on the Propel Nonprofits website and fill it out on your own.
-But you might want to reach out to a loan officer first to discuss your options by calling 612-249-6700.
-Before you get started, double-check that your nonprofit is eligible.
+But you might want to reach out to a loan officer to discuss your options first.

-- Scroll down and click Apply for a Loan.
+- Visit Propel Nonprofits website and click Apply for a Loan.

 - Fill out the application either using a PDF reader or by hand.

 - Print the application and all relevant documents listed under Attachments.